 What is an inshore fishing charter?

-An inshore fishing charter is a private trip that takes place in calm, protected waters such as creeks, flats, and the Intracoastal Waterway.
+An inshore fishing charter is a private trip in calm, protected waters such as creeks, flats, and the Intracoastal Waterway.

 What fish are commonly caught on inshore trips?

-Inshore fishing commonly targets species such as redfish, flounder, and speckled trout, depending on season and tide conditions.
+Inshore fishing commonly targets redfish, flounder, speckled trout, and black drum depending on season and tide.

 Why does trip length matter for inshore fishing?